Beyond Advocacy: A Design Space for Replication-Related Studies: A Replication Design Space Framework

 \textbf{Example 1}: $$E_{\textit{similar}}$\times$D_{\textit{similar}}$\times$P_{\textit{different}}$\times$A_{\textit{identical}}$$

-A recent replication-related study evaluates graphical perception\cite{cleveland1984graphical} to tactile graphics using swell-form printing\cite{khalaila2025they}.
-The core paradigm is kept comparable corresponding, but the population shifts to blind or low-vision (BLV) which provides guidelines for BLV visualization design.
-This type of study show the potential of re-assessing prior findings for different user groups.
+Khalaila et al.~\cite{khalaila2025they} evaluated graphical perception of tactile graphics using swell-form printing.
+The core experimental paradigm is similar, but the population shifts to blind or low-vision (BLV) and the paper provides guidelines for BLV visualization design.
+This study shows the potential for re-assessing prior findings for different user groups.

 \textbf{Example 2}: $$E_{\textit{similar}}$\times$D_{\textit{similar}}$\times$P_{\textit{similar}}$\times$A_{\textit{different}}$$